-The highest level of natural increase (57 people) observed over the three years ending 31st March 2010 was in the second quarter of 2008.
-The lowest level was in the first quarter of 2009 (-12 people i.e. 12 more people died than were born during the quarter).
+The highest levels of natural increase (when there were 57 more births than deaths) observed over the four years ending 31st March 2011 were in the second quarter of 2008 and the third quarter of 2010.
+The lowest level of natural increase was in the first quarter of 2011 (15 more deaths than births during the quarter).

 The highest level of net migration during the same period, was observed in the first quarter of 2008, when there were 744 more immigrants than emigrants.
-However, the lowest level had occurred in the quarter prior to that, when there were 630 less immigrants than emigrants.
+However, the lowest level had occurred in the quarter prior to that.